sheodox/jimaku-player/README.md

 tab of the tray.
 This lets you make tiny adjustments to the alignment to while watching the video get it perfect.

+There are also hotkeys if you find yourself doing this often! `z` will delay subtitles by 0.2 seconds, and `x` will hasten them by 0.2 seconds.
+Hold `shift` while pressing `z` or `x` to delay or hasten subtitles by one second at a time.

 ![image showing the fine adjustment dialog](https://raw.githubusercontent.com/sheodox/jimaku-player/master/images/fine-adjustment.png)

 ## Issues